Following

 And for the first time since the woman departed us, a sharp faced man with brown loose-wrangled shoulder length hair maneuvered his face into the windowed view of our sanctuary.
 "There's two of them."
 The wispy voice said as he fully moved in front of the carved-out hole where they were placed. "...Quickly, is there something we can feed them?!
 Anywhere in the village?!"
 Asked the brown-haired man for whom the Knight Commander shouted out from where he stood, possibly to signal someone from their entourage.

-"It is okay my children, let's get you out of there."
+"It is okay little ones, let's get you out of there."
 He chirped, reaching in to take the basket by its sides and pulling it out like a loaf from an oven.
 "There we go. ...Such brave souls.
 What strange irony...lost souls clinging to a signpost."
-He says with growing pity in his voice.
+He observes aloud with growing pity in his voice.
 The man was dressed in ragged if not humbling tan robes with a leather brown hood fitted around his shoulders and neck.

 "For whom is your family little ones I wonder?
 Did they even make it?
 There's not even a name I don't see..."
 The brown-haired man says aloud to himself inspecting the basket, it's wicker down to the blankets that bind us as the child beside me begins to cry.
 "Oh, it will be alright, it will be alright..." chides the man who keeps the basket close to his chest, providing my perception of the slowly brightening sky in signal of a dawn emerging across the land.